7 Things You Shouldn’t Do During Divorce

 2. Drag your kids into it

-Divorces are tough on children, which is why making the experience harder than it needs to be is one of the most important things you shouldn’t do during divorce.
+Divorces are tough on children, which is why making the experience harder than it needs to be is one of the most important things you shouldn’t do during a divorce.
 A supportive and loving environment is imperative for kids to go through it with minimal consequences on their mental and emotional health.

 Therefore, it would be best if you avoided mentioning your spouse in a negative context in front of them.
 It is very easy to manipulate your children since you are who they trust the most.
 Still, this would only lead to confusion and hurt in the future, which is probably something you don’t want for them.